andis-sprinkis/snippet/sh_linux_fmt_label_vfat_vol.md

-# Setting VFAT volume labels in Linux
+# Setting the VFAT volume labels in Linux

 Label an existing volume: